 Online Course Terms and Conditions are the terms you set for customers who purchase an online course on your website.

-If you’re an educator or industry professional and make an online course for students to purchase and learn from you, this contract is for you!
+If you’re an educator or industry professional and make an online course for students to purchase and learn from, this contract is for you!

 You want to ensure all the hard work you’ve put into your online course isn’t stolen out from under you.
 You also want to ensure your business practices on refund requests, payment schedule, intellectual property etc., are explained to your students before they purchase.